 Calgary Spark Center Fall Semester Cost

 The 14 week course registration fee is $549 plus GST.
-This includes the use of a computer, instruction, Game Guide books, parking and a day’s admission at TELUS Spark Center.
+We encourage students to bring their own computers.
+We will help you set them up with the coding platforms we use in class.
+If you do not have a computer, let us know and we will arrange for a computer you can use., instruction, Game Guide books, parking and a day’s admission at TELUS Spark Center.
 Minimum target class size is 10 students.

 Dates and Times